Retirement Tax-Bracket Planner

 What is a Qualified Charitable Distribution and how does it reduce tax?

-A QCD allows IRA owners age 70½+ to transfer up to $105,000/year (2025) directly to a qualified charity.
+A QCD allows IRA owners age 70½+ to transfer up to $111,000/year (2026; the limit is indexed annually) directly to a qualified charity.
 It satisfies RMD requirements but is excluded from AGI — directly reducing your combined income and potentially dropping you below the SS taxability thresholds.

 Should I do Roth conversions before RMDs kick in?